-As my ear drums begin to sound like popcorn in a microwave I couldn’t fall back asleep.
-They were small, frequent pops and in my zombie-like state, I couldn’t really place why this was happening.
+As my eardrums began to sound like popcorn in a microwave, I couldn’t fall back asleep.
+They were small, frequent pops, and in my zombie-like state, I couldn’t place why this was happening.

 I opened my eyes in a haze when it happened.

-All of a sudden, a voice boomed over the PA system; “Put on your masks,” we were told.
+All of a sudden, a voice boomed over the PA system.
+“Put on your masks.”

 I reached for my mask.
 How did that safety briefing go again?
 “In the event of an emergency, oxygen masks will deploy…” I tried to remember in my sleepy state.
-After all those safety briefings, you realize you become so numb to them, you tune them out, and when an emergency happens, you think what the heck do you do again?
+After all those safety briefings, you realize you’ve become numb to them, tuned them out.
+Then when an emergency happens, you think, “What the heck do I do again?”

-I put on the mask and fumbled to tighten the strings, taking unnecessarily deep breathes, worried that if I didn’t I’d suffocate.
+I put on the mask and fumbled to tighten the strings, taking unnecessarily deep breaths, worried that if I didn’t, I’d suffocate.
 I looked around.
-The business traveler next me kept reading the paper.
+The business traveler next to me kept reading the paper.
 The woman sitting diagonally from me and the couple to my right all looked petrified.
-In front of me, I could hear a woman telling her kids “Mommy loves you, mommy loves you” over and over again.
+In front of me, I could hear a woman telling her kids, “Mommy loves you, Mommy loves you,” over and over again.

-As the situation unfolded, I thought to myself that we had probably just lost cabin pressure and it was nothing to worry about.
-We hadn’t taken a dive; we didn’t hit turbulence.
+As the situation unfolded, I thought to myself that we had probably just lost cabin pressure, and it was nothing to worry about.
+We hadn’t taken a dive; we hadn’t hit turbulence.

-But minutes passed.
-And then more and more.
 There were no announcements about what was going on.
-Of course I want the pilots solving problems, not chatting to me, but the dearth of information made those minutes last forever.
+Of course, I wanted the pilots solving problems, not chatting with me, but the dearth of information made those minutes last forever.

 There is nothing scarier than having your plane drop 20,000 feet in seconds.
-It is a feeling I never want to experience again in my life.
+It’s a feeling I never want to experience again in my life.